What is Amoeba? A quick overview

 The color of the food vacuoles inside the Amoebas can also indicate the nutrient sources in the habitat.
 For example, I noticed that Amoebas collected in the late spring contain more green particles (could be green algae), while Amoebas from the early spring are more brownish (engrafted brown diatoms).

 [In this figure] Examples of food sources that may affect the color of amoebas’ food vacuoles.

 Sometimes, you may see Amoebas at rest and stay motionless with an oval shape.

 If you have a camera or cell phone mounted on your microscope, the slow-moving Amoebas are great models to practice your microphotography and video-making skills.

 Do other Amoebas also look like Amoeba proteus?

 The answer is no. The family of Amoebas comprises very diverse members with over 15,000 described species.
-Although they all share one characteristic – moving by pseudopods, they can be totally different in shapes and sizes.
+Although they all share one characteristic – moving by pseudopods, they can be totally different in shape and size.

-Cousins of Amoeba proteus: (A) Pelomyxa is a genus of giant amoeboids, usually 500-800 μm but occasionally up to 5 mm in length.
+(A) Pelomyxa is a genus of giant amoeboids, usually 500-800 μm but occasionally up to 5 mm in length.
 (B) Thecamoeba.
 The body of Thecamoeba often forms a wrinkled cornucopia shape.
-(C) Vampyrella got its name by the way it feeds.
-Vampyrella sticks to its victims (usually algae), makes a large hole in the algal cell wall and sucks the protoplast of the algae.
-(Credit: Pelomyxa and Thecamoeba – eol.org ; Vampyrella – Sebastian Hess)
+(C) Vampyrella got its name from the way it feeds.
+Vampyrella sticks to its victims (usually algae), makes a large hole in the algal cell wall, and sucks the protoplast of the algae.
+(Credit: Pelomyxa and Thecamoeba – eol.org; Vampyrella – Sebastian Hess)